Mayne941/phage-similarity/readme.md

 mash sketch -i -k 15 -s 25000 5Jan2023_genomes_excluding_refseq.fa
 mash dist -i -d 0.3 5Jan2023_genomes_excluding_refseq.msh 5Jan2023_genomes_excluding_refseq.mash > 5Jan2023.d0.3.k15.s25000.tsv
 ```
 A networkx object is created, where the nodes are genomes and the edges are the calculated MASH distance.
-The matching hashes and p-values are associated with each edge.
-Edges that do not meet the specified thresholds are dropped from the network prior to paritioning into communities using the Louvain algorithm.
+The matching hashes and p-values are also associated with each edge.
+Edges that do not meet the user specified thresholds are dropped from the network prior to paritioning into communities using the Louvain algorithm.

 ### To install:
 1. cd {repo directory}
 1. python3 -m pip install -r requirements.txt